-Star Trek: The Picard star Evan Evagora announced that production would commence in January 2021 for the second season of the sci-fi series.
+Star Trek: The Picard star Evan Evagora announced that production would commence in January 2021 for the second season of the star trek series.
 This CBS All Access show is a spin-off continuation of Star Trek: The Next Generation, a wildly successful series that ran from 1987 to 1994.
 The show integrates older The Next Generation characters, but has also added some new characters to the plot.
 Evagora plays the character Elnor, a Romulan who was previously abandoned by the character Picard.
 On Star Trek: Picard.

 Patrick Stewart was to start shooting in the summer of that year in this spinoff star Trek, as Jean-Luc Picard was to begin, however, as with most TV shows, Picardo has been postponed due to the pandemic of coronavirus.
 Since that time, there has been very little details on Star Trek: Picard season 2, whereas other Star Trek ventures such as the Lower Decks animated series have grown and manufactured.